Cheetahbay/AssignmentCompiler/README.md

 # AssignmentCompiler
-Compile online-submitted photo assignments and create a pdf of the assignments.
+Compiles online-submitted photo assignments and creates a pdf of the assignments.
 Built inside a Tkinter GUI.